20 Bank Accounts for Bad Credit of October 2025

 • $5 monthly fee can be waived

-GO2bank, a neobank provided by Green Dot, an established financial technology company.
-Customers can open a checking account with subaccounts called vaults, all without requiring a minimum balance.
+GO2bank is a neobank provided by Green Dot.
+You can open an online checking account with subaccounts called vaults, all without requiring a minimum balance.

 Furthermore, GO2bank offers a competitive 4.50% APY on savings accounts for up to $5,000 in savings.
-Customers can easily access their funds at 90,000 retail locations for cash deposits and 19,000 fee-free ATMs.
+You can easily access your funds at 90,000 retail locations for cash deposits and 19,000 ATMs for free withdrawals.

-In addition, customers can receive their pay up to 2 days early and government benefits up to 4 days early with direct deposit.
+In addition, you can receive their pay up to 2 sooner and government benefits up to 4 days early with direct deposit.

-GO2bank also provides the GO2bank Secured Visa Credit Card, which can assist customers in building their credit over time through responsible use.
+GO2bank also provides the GO2bank Secured Visa Credit Card, which can assist you in building your credit over time through responsible use.

-The monthly fee of $5 is waived when customers receive payroll or government benefits via direct deposit in the previous monthly statement period.
+The monthly fee of $5 is waived when you receive payroll or government benefits via direct deposit in the previous monthly statement period.

 Features & Benefits